Approved Indigenous Course Requirement List

 - Online

 A study of the cultural, political, social kinship, and knowledge foundations of traditional Six Nations society including Creation, Clans, the establishment of the Six Nations Confederacy, the Longhouse cycle of Ceremonies, and various contemporary issues.
-Pre- or co-requisite: INDG 1001H (or 1000Y) or permission of instructor.
+Pre- or co-requisite: INDG 1001H or permission of instructor.

 This course meets the Indigenous Course Requirement.